Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal.
-This can aid digestion and help manage blood sugar levels.
+Drink water before and during your meal.
+Staying hydrated can help with digestion and blood sugar management.

-Engage in light physical activity, like a short walk, after eating.
-This can help your body utilize the glucose more efficiently, reducing spikes.
+Engage in light physical activity, such as a short walk, after eating to help utilize glucose and lower blood sugar levels.

 healthspan-mbl